chaosmaou/wivrn-guide/README.md

 Notice the "Application" field on this page -- this is the default program that WiVRn will run once you connect to your computer.

-Set application to custom and enter the following depending on your distro of choice:
+Set application to custom and enter the following into WiVRn depending on your distro of choice:

+#### Bazzite/PikaOS

-+ For Bazzite (_NOTE: Change **USERNAME** to match your user account name!_):
+Change **USERNAME** to match your user account name:
 >/var/home/USERNAME/AppImages/wlxoverlays.appimage

-+ For CachyOS:
+#### CachyOS

+Just launch the native executable:
 >wlx-overlay-s

 Note that the first time you connect, a window will pop up on your desktop.